freebsd/freebsd-quarterly/2020q3/esn.md

 Contact: Marcin Wojtas <mw@semihalf.com>

 Extended Sequence Number (ESN) is IPSec extension defined in [RFC4303 Section 2.2.1](https://tools.ietf.org/html/rfc4303#section-2.2.1).
-It makes possible to implement high-speed IPSec implementations where standard, 32-bit sequence number is not sufficent.
+It makes possible to implement high-speed IPSec implementations where standard, 32-bit sequence number is not sufficient.
-Key feature of the ESN is that only low order 32 bits of sequence number are transmitted over the wire.
+A key feature of the ESN is that only low order 32 bits of sequence number are transmitted over the wire.
 High-order 32 bits are maintained by sender and receiver.
 Additionally high-order bits are included in the computation of Integrity Check Value (ICV) field.

 Extended Sequence Number support contains following: